~ Caution – Deep Narrative Theory Ahead ~

 In this article I’m going to talk about how the Dramatica Theory of Narrative Structure uses the term “ability” and how it applies not only to story structure and characters but to real people, real life and psychology as well.

-If you look in Dramatica’s “Periodic Table of Story Elements” chart (you can download a free PDF of the chart at http://storymind.com/free-downloads/ddomain.pdf ) you’ll find the “ability” in one of the little squares.
-Look in the “Physics” class in the upper left-hand corner.
-You’ll find it in a “quad” of four items, “Knowledge, Thought, Ability and Desire”.
+If you look in Dramatica’s “Periodic Table of Story Elements” chart (you can download a free PDF of the chart at http://storymind.com/free-downloads/ddomain.pdf ) you’ll find “ability” in one of the little squares.
+To locate it, look in the family called the “Physics” class in the upper left-hand corner of the chart and examine the very smallest items listed there.
+You’ll find it in a group of four dramatic elements, “Knowledge, Thought, Ability and Desire”.

 To begin with, a brief word about the Dramatica chart itself.
 The chart is sort of like a Rubik’s Cube.
 It holds all the elements which must appear in every complete story to avoid holes.
 Conceptually, you can twist it and turn it, just like a Rubik’s Cube, and when you do, it is like winding up a clock – you create dramatic potential.

 So, the chart is really a model of the mind.
 When you twist it and turn it represents the kinds of stress (and experience) we encounter in everyday life.
-Sometimes things get wound up as tight as they can.
+Sometimes things get wound up as tight as they can and get stuck there.
 And this is where a story always starts.
 Anything before that point is backstory, anything after it is story.

 The story part is the process of unwinding that tension.
-So why does a story feel like tension is building, rather than lessoning?
-This is because stories are about the forces that bring a person to chane or, often, to a point of change.
+So why does a story feel like tension is building, rather than lessening?
+This is because stories are about the forces that bring a person to change or, often, to a point of change.

 As the story mind unwinds, it puts more and more pressure on the main character (who may be gradually changed by the process or may remain intransigent until he changes all at once).
 It’s kind of like the forces that create earthquakes.
 Tectonic plates push against each other driven by a background force (the mantle).
 That force is described by the wound up Dramatica chart of the story mind.